23 FAQs on choosing and using accounting software in your business

 More sophisticated packages aimed at larger companies may be more complex and use more accounting jargon.
 But larger businesses often employ trained bookkeepers who have the necessary knowledge and experience.

-You may find that you need some understanding of accounting to make the most of what the software can offer.
+You may find that you need some understanding of accounting to make the most of what the software can offer and to pick the right package for your business.
 For example, you may want to set your system up to break down expenses into the most important categories and to track key figures, such as the amount of working capital tied up in the business.
 It can be a good idea to work with your accountant to get things set up the right way from the outset.

 4. Do we need accounting software?